 SORAYA SARHADDI NELSON, BYLINE: You're welcome, Scott.

 SIMON: And, of course, Mr. Mubarak was on trial with his two sons, his former interior minister, six security officials.
 What were the other verdicts?

 NELSON: Well, it was quite confusing.
 Mubarak and Habib el-Adly, his former interior minister were convicted and received life sentences.
 The six security officers who are in the police department were acquitted, even though they gave the orders for shoot to kill.
-And then in a concurring case on the corruption charges that Mr. Mubarak and his sons faced, they were acquitted as well as a businessman who was being tried in absentia.
-So they were acquitted on those charges because of time elapse.
+And then in a concurrent case on the corruption charges that Mr. Mubarak and his sons faced, they were acquitted as well as a businessman who was being tried in absentia.
+So they were acquitted on those charges because of time elapsed.

 SIMON: What reaction did you see among the defendants?

 NELSON: Well, Mubarak's lip was quivering.
 He was wearing sunglasses.
 His sons, who were in white prison uniforms, were trying to stand in front of him and protect him from the camera.
 But you could see him, and he looked somewhat stoic except for that quivering lip.
 He obviously was very either angry or nervous.
 But again, he had sunglasses on, so you couldn't really read beyond that.

 The sons, too, looked sort of pale and quiet.
 There was no breakdown within the defendants' cage, shall we say.
 Certainly a look of shock in fact on some of the faces of the people who were acquitted.